JuliaDiff/ChainRulesCore.jl/docs/src/glossary.md

 ###R-rule:

 A function used in reverse-mode differentiation.
 For a given function `f`, it takes in the positional and keyword arguments of `f` and returns the primal result and the pullback.

+###Thunk:

+If we wish to delay the computation of a derivative for whatever reason, we wrap it in a `Thunk` or `ImplaceableThunk`.
+It holds off on computing the wrapped derivative until it is needed.